Utah State vs. New Mexico NCAA Football Odds, Plays and Insights | November 26, 2021

 - Utah State's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- Utah State is 5-1 against the spread and 6-0 overall in games when it records more than 27.8 points.
+- Utah State is 5-1 against the spread and 6-0 overall this season when the team records more than 27.8 points.

-- When Utah State amasses more than 356.1 yards, the team is 6-3 against the spread and 7-2 overall.
+- In games that Utah State piles up more than 356.1 yards, the team is 6-3 against the spread and 7-2 overall.

 - The Aggies have turned the ball over 18 times this season, five more turnovers than the Lobos have forced (13).